jamesmnguyen704/jamesmnguyen704/README.md

 Welcome to my personal repository.

 # About Me
-I am a passionate data scientist specializing in programming, machine learning, and data analysis.
-I excel in leveraging data-driven insights to enhance operational efficiency, uncover growth opportunities, and optimize business processes.
+I am a passionate data scientist with a background in accounting and currently expanding my skills in Full Stack Development, including JavaScript, HTML, and CSS.
+I specialize in programming, machine learning, and data analysis, leveraging data-driven insights to enhance operational efficiency, uncover growth opportunities, and optimize business processes.
 With expertise in translating complex datasets into actionable strategies, I help organizations make informed, future-focused decisions.
-I thrive in collaborative environments and stay updated with the latest trends in data science, always eager to apply my skills to impactful projects.
+I thrive in collaborative environments and stay updated with the latest trends in technology and data science, always eager to apply my skills to impactful projects.

 # Projects
 I graduated from the TripleTen Data Science Bootcamp in 2024, where I completed several applied projects.
 Now working on my Full Stack Developer at SavvyCoders